 “The EMPA program has helped me to be proactive about solving problems in my department.
 I have more confidence in sharing my opinion and vision.”
 Michelle Stevenson, MTC executive assistant

-Advice from current EMPA students
+What are current EMPA students saying?

 - Learn to say no to non-essentials.
 It’s OK if some things have to drop out of your life for a time.